salmansaleemkma/LogisticsAPI/README.md

 ## Installation

-`git clone <repository-url>` this repository change into the new directory
+`git clone <repository-url>` this repository

+Now change into the new directory

 `pip3 install -r requirements.txt`